-I have always come to the University of the Philippines to get my additional readings photocopied/springbound, because the print/bind shops there do it so well.
+I visit the University of the Philippines to get my additional law school readings photocopied/springbound, because the print/bind shops there do it so well.
 There are only two places I know like the back of my hand: the Shopping Centre and the college I [now] belong to.

 The Shopping Centre burnt down last year, so that’s one less place I remember.
 Anyway, I digress.